zawawiAI/gpt_cli/README.md

-# chatgpt_cli
+# gpt_cli
-This scripts allows you to use OpenAI in both your Linux and Windows terminals.
+This scripts allows you to use OpenAI API in both your Linux and Windows terminals.

 This is a command line tool that allows you to search using the OpenAI API your CLIs such as Linux terminal or Windows Command Prompt.
 It uses the openai library to interact with the API and the text-davinci-003 model to generate responses to your queries.